0xmenna/bdev-snapshot-service/README.md

 - Lacks taking references of bio's components to prevent unmounting during write operations (not sure it can be done).
 - User must be cautios to when registering, mounting and unmounting the device to avoid issues.
 - On rare cases tests could have an undefined behaviour.

+This test has been mainly conducted on an ARM based architecture, therefore the behaviour on x86 can be undefined.

 ### Run the Test